-If I had a dollar for every time someone asked me or the Facebook group Girls Love Travel about the Eurail pass, I could probably afford a Eurail pass.
+I wish I could make money each time someone asked me or the Facebook group Girls Love Travel about the Eurail pass.
+If I did, I could probably afford a Eurail pass.
 So I decided to write an all-inclusive guide to help you decide if a Eurail pass is the right decision for you.

 What is the Eurail Pass?